Assistant Professor of Economics, Barnard College, Columbia University.

 I am on sabbatical leave from Barnard during 2018/2019 and will be visiting Princeton University (fall term 2018) and New York University (spring term 2019).

-* News (June 15, 2018): “Local Industrial Shocks and Infant Mortality” is now forthcoming in The Economic Journal (2018), and “Aligning conservation efforts with resource use around protected areas” with
+* News: “Local Industrial Shocks and Infant Mortality” is now published in The Economic Journal (2018), “Aligning conservation efforts with resource use around protected areas” with Understanding environmental, health and economic activity interactions following transition of ownership in gold mining areas in Tanzania: A case of private to public” with S. Rhee et al. is now published in Land Use Policy (2018).

 My research interests are focused on topics within development economics.
 In particular, one strand of my research explores how natural resource booms affect local welfare, with a specific focus labor markets, criminal behavior, health and gender equality.
 Another strand of my research focuses on economics of gender and the household, exploring transmission of information within the household, fatherhood, intimate partner violence, and access to sanitation for adolescent girls.
 I use empirical methods including quasi-experiments, lab experiments in the field and randomized control trials.